carrascomj/mmodes/build_the_docks/objects/consortium.rst

 Setting models
 ~~~~~~~~~~~~~~
 dModel objects are containers of COBRA model objects, with some
 features to compute the multi-strain simulation.
-More information
-can be found on _dModel_obj.
-The method to add GEM models to the :py:class:`Consortium`
+The method to add GEM models to
-is the following:
+the :py:class:`Consortium` is the following:

 .. py:method:: Consortium.add_model(mod_path, volume_0, solver = "glpk", method = "pfba", dMets = {}, limit = False)